About USD's Shiley-Marcos School of Engineering

 In 2012, the Shiley-Marcos School of Engineering was founded with a generous gift by San Diego philanthropist Darlene Marcos Shiley.
 Her extraordinary gift transformed the department into a USD School of Engineering with upgraded facilities and studio space, new faculty and student scholarship support.
 We are tremendously grateful to Mrs. Shiley for helping us develop talented engineers who can contribute to our local and global growth and vitality.

 Chell A. Roberts is the founding dean of the Shiley-Marcos School of Engineering at the University of San Diego.

 Well-Rounded Engineering Programs

 The USD Engineering programs are nine semester programs of study leading to both a Bachelor of Science degree and a Bachelor of Arts degree.
-We currently offer programs in Electrical Engineering, Industrial and Systems Engineering, and Mechanical Engineering.
+We currently offer programs in Computer Science, Electrical Engineering, General Engineering, Industrial and Systems Engineering and Mechanical Engineering.

 Our undergraduate programs offer the following:

-- A dual BS/BA Degree: The programs develop well-balanced, communicative professionals through the dual BS/BA degree, which combines a intensive technical education and a broad liberal arts education.
+- A Dual BS/BA Degree: The programs develop well-balanced, communicative professionals through the dual BS/BA degree, which combines and intensive technical education and a broad liberal arts education.

 - Dedicated Labs: The school provides dedicated, flexible space for designing and innovating, including outstanding laboratory facilities for undergraduate engineering instruction and overseen by faculty.

-Our faculty is a tremendously talented group of engineers with diverse interests and backgrounds.
-Not only do they make themselves accessible to students and open to discussions, but they also have won awards and accolades, published numerous research papers, volunteer in the community and in professional societies, and are thrilled to challenge students with open-ended engineering problems.
+Get to know our engineering faculty!
+They are a talented and passionate group of engineers with diverse interests and backgrounds.
+Not only do they make themselves accessible to students and open to discussions, but they also have won awards and accolades, published numerous research papers, volunteer in the community and in professional societies and are thrilled to challenge students with open-ended engineering problems.